benedekrozemberczki/BoostedFactorization/README.md

   --number-of-walks INT         Number of random walks.
 Default is 10.
   --walk-length INT             Random walk length.
 Default is 80.
   --window-size INT             Window size for feature extractions.
 Default is 3.
+  --pruning-threshold INT       Minimal co-occurence count to be kept.
+Default is 10.
 ```

 ### Examples